-As a church planter, the physical, logistical requirements are such that there is almost no time left for preparing the heart for the essential thing: ministering before a Holy God.
+As a church planter, the physical, and logistical requirements are such that there is almost no time left for preparing the heart for the essential thing: ministering before a Holy God.
 We must purpose to do it.

 Our devotional life is too easily squeezed out of our daily preparation.

-In Ex.29, when God consecrated the priests, he touched their right ear, right thumb and right big toe with blood.
-To me, this means, what you hear is important, what you touch is important and where you go is important.
+In Ex.29, when God consecrated the priests, he touched their right ear, right thumb, and right big toe with blood.
+To me, this means what you hear is important, what you touch is important, and where you go is important.
 We all need to remember to focus on the holiness of God.
-Our daily living and our personal preparation to minister, matter to God who tells us, “I am holy.”We all need to remember to focus on the holiness of God.
+Our daily living and our personal preparation to minister matter to God, who tells us, “I am holy.”We all need to remember to focus on the holiness of God.
 Our daily living and our personal preparation to minister, matter to God who tells us, “I am holy.”
 Click To Tweet

-I read a book called, Four-Star Leadership for Leaders by Four Start Generals & Admirals.
+I read a book called Four-Star Leadership for Leaders by Four Start Generals & Admirals.
 It was filled with great quotes on leadership from famous military leaders past and present.
 It was a great read.
 Many of the principles apply to the ministry.
 But spiritual leadership is a whole other dimension.

 We need to be faithful, friendly, compassionate, trustworthy & loyal.